Your Guide To Renting as a Professional

 Finding a propertyAt Leydon Lettings, we rent properties of all sizes in many locations across Canterbury, including small 1 and 2 bed flats in the City centre, or larger family homes on the outskirts of Canterbury.
 Use our property search tool to find a property in an area that meets your requirements.
 Think carefully about the 'must haves' and what you might be prepared to compromise on.
 Perhaps you must have a garden but could manage with on-street parking.

 Our team of Property Lettings Agents can assist you with thinking carefully about what you are looking for in a home.

-We will arrnage viewings at a convenient time for you, allowing at least 24-hours notice if there are current tenants in-situ.
+We will arrange viewings at a convenient time for you, allowing at least 24-hours notice if there are current tenants in situ.
 At the viewings, we will talk you through the features of the property and any particular points that are important for you to know, such as furnishings that may or may not be included in the property.

 Application Forms and Tenancy AgreementsImagine you've found the perfect property and wish to proceed.
 We will get to work preparing your application form for completing and reference checks that will shortly follow provided.
 It's important to remember that even when the application form and checks are complete, the property is 'let agreed' but remains subject to contract.
 You and your landlord may still change your decision.